 If the alcoholic acknowledges the problem, asks for help and actively tries to overcome the addiction – of course they deserve support and help.

 But if someone becomes violent or dangerous and doesn’t care about the impact of alcoholism on his or her loved ones – that is a different story.
 That might not be the alcohol speaking, but the person.
-You cannot blame alcohol for everything.
+There are different types of alcoholics, and you cannot blame alcohol for everything.
 Even addicted people have their sober moments when they can be themselves.
 It is in these moments that you need to talk and listen to your spouse.
 Is he or she aware of the impact or danger or his/her behavior?
 Does he/she truly want to overcome alcohol addiction and have a better life?

 How to Live With an Alcoholic Partner